 There are some key differences between satin and semi-gloss paint finishes.

 Satin has less shine than semi-gloss but more than eggshell and flat/matte.
-This makes it a good choice for areas with a lot of traffic but doesn’t require high amounts of reflectivity, such as living rooms and bedrooms.
+This is a good option for busy areas that don’t need to be very reflective, like living rooms and bedrooms.

-Semi-gloss paint contains more binders than satin paint to achieve its reflective and durable qualities.
+Semi-gloss paint has more binders than satin paint.
+This gives it a reflective and durable finish.
 This makes it more expensive than satin paint, but the difference is usually only about $2 to $3 per gallon.
 These binders are also what make semi-gloss paint more durable paint.

 Satin is More Forgiving than Semi-Gloss

 Satin paint is more forgiving of pre-existing imperfections than semi-gloss paint.
-The reflective semi-gloss finish will accentuate any dents and other wall imperfections, while a satin finish will create the illusion of a smoother surface.
-If you’re trying to save money while repainting walls throughout your home, use satin rather than semi-gloss for a smoother paint job.
+The shiny finish will make dents and imperfections more noticeable, while a smooth finish will hide them.
+To save money on repainting walls, use satin paint instead of semi-gloss for a smoother finish.

 Satin Offers a Truer Color than Semi-Gloss

 Satin paint absorbs more light, while semi-gloss paint reflects more light.
-Because satin finishes have fewer binders allowing them to absorb more light, you get a more true color.
-On the other hand, semi-gloss reflects more light causing the same color to appear darker than it actually may be.
+Satin finishes have fewer binders and absorb more light, giving you truer colors.
+But semi-gloss reflects more light, making the color appear darker than it is.

 Satin vs Semi-Gloss Paint: Which is More Durable?

 Regarding durability, both satin and semi-gloss paints are pretty tough.
 However, it’s typically more durable than satin paint since it contains more binders.
-This makes it a good choice for areas with a lot of traffic or needs to be easy to clean, such as kitchens and bathrooms.
-Choose semi gloss if you want paint that will resist smudges and fingerprints.
+This makes it a good choice for areas with a lot of traffic or need to be easy to clean, such as kitchens and bathrooms.
+Choose semi-gloss if you want to paint that will resist smudges and fingerprints.

 Satin vs Semi-Gloss Paint: Which is Easier to Clean?